Wicked-Shrapnel/Selah-bible/README.md

 Improve the original language feature.
 Add other versions if I can find a way to do it legally.
 Preferably New King James.
 Add scripture cross-references and version comparison.
-Maybe do integration with U version so that a user can save their highlighted versus.
+Maybe do integration with Youversion so that a user can import their highlighted versus.
 Implement a daily streak feature.